grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "You think that'll hold?"
 Owen asked looking at the mess doubtfully.

-"Ah hells ya.
+"Aw hells ya.
 Look at how much material we welded into that thing!
-See, an engineer can build a thing to an exact fuckin' spec and -- if they're a real right good fuckin' engineer -- that thing will perform they way they expect it to, in all the situations they expect it to.
+See, an engineer can build a thing to an exact fuckin' spec and -- if they're a real right good fuckin' engineer -- that thing will perform the way they expect it to, in all the situations they expect it to.
 The thing is, that don't mean it will perform in situations the engineer _don't_ expect.
 That's why I always _overbuild_ things, far beyond any spec -- so I'll be ready for what I don't expect."

-Owen wheedled his way up and down following the thread of that logic, and eventually decided it made absolute sense.
+Owen orienteered his way up and down following the thread of that logic, and eventually decided it made absolute sense.
 "Well, nothing like holding a welding project underwater and dragging it along at a few knots to test the quality of your work."

 "Aye that's what we'll be fuckin' doing fer sure when once we got the _Gnat_ set up dragging under your boat over there.
 Why don't you go tell that big Hemi guy we're ready here."